 You can also get the full tutorial on the stenciled table runner shown above.

 When you make friends feel welcome, they will keep coming back.

-I hope you felt welcome here and got some inspiration for your own Christmas home decorations.
+I hope you felt welcome here and got some Christmas decoration ideas for your own home.
 I look forward to your next visit!
 In the meantime, you can visit my Home & Decor and Holidays & Events pages for more ideas.